 Let’s explore what the world will be like in 2100.
 Who knows, you may still be alive to enjoy it

-Futures thinking allows us to identify the different possibilities and alternative realities offered to us by the future, so we can choose the one we like the most and try to build that future.
+Futures thinking allows us to identify the different possibilities and alternative realities offered to us by the future, so we can choose the one we like the most and try to build it.
 Futures thinking is the first step towards futures building.

 Today I’d like to go a bit further and write about the world in 2100.
 I am not writing it as a scenario this time, but a series of small forecasts about different areas and how they may evolve in the next 80 years.